 Concepts of race and ethnicity in science over the last century have been split between two main perspectives.
 One, rooted in the eugenics movement, treats racial and ethnic categories as biological classifications.
 The other, stemming from social science, regards race and ethnicity primarily as cultural and historical constructs with very little biological significance.
 Even after the human genome was decoded in 2003, which scientists believe proved there was no biological basis for race, the arguments continue to rage.

-Genetic Automata by Larry Achiampong and David Blandy forms the first part of an ambitious new body of works by the artists, exploring race and identity in an age of avatars, video games, and DNA Ancestry testing.
+Genetic Automata is a new commission by artists Larry Achiampong and David Blandy.
+It forms the first part of an ambitious new body of film-based works by the artists that attempt to address this complex history of classification and segregation.

 Referencing the history of the theory of evolution, and the relationship between Darwin and his taxidermy teacher John Edmonstone, a freed slave, the artists' new commission for Arts Catalyst takes the form of a video installation combining animation, spoken word and text interspersed with microscopic topographies of varied shades of skin, digital renditions of skin from video games, and film footage of taxidermied bird life from Darwin’s bird skin collection at the Natural History Museum.
 Viewers are taken on an immersive journey marked by encounters with histories of racial science, computer-generated virtual landscapes and the molecular speculations of genetic testing.